NakerTheFirst/NakerTehFirst/README.md

 # Hi, hello there!

-Name's Krzysztof.
-I'm a second year IT student currently fertilising my Python and C++ skill trees.
-I'm grasped by commercially used technologies and workflows such as  Jira, Git, scrum and kanban.
+Name's Krzysztof!
+I'm a second year IT student currently fertilising my Python and C++ skill trees and getting to know with machine learning.
+I'm grasped by technologies and workflows such as  Jira, Git, scrum and kanban.
 What got me hooked on IT?
 Why, game development, obviously!

 ## Skills
 C++